Nominate a book for Hostos Reads

 Once the nomination period has ended, the selection committee, an interdisciplinary group of faculty, staff, and students (6-8 people), will evaluate the nominations based on the selection criteria.
 The selection committee will recommend three book, which will be presented to the college community to choose the winning book through a voting process.

-The voting process will be carried out during April and May, and the winning book will be announced at the CTL Spa Day on May 27, 2020.
-Nominate a book here.
+The voting process will be carried out during April and May, and the winning book will be announced at the CTL Spa Day.